PatrickHelling/DH2023-abstracts/README.md

 - licence: standardized licence for DHd-contributions
 - prereserve_doi: persistent identifier that was prereserved while uploading publication to zenodo
 - publication_date: date of publication of the original book of abstracts
+- related_identifier: DOI of the Book of Abstracts | If poster presentation: DOI of the poster presentation
 - publication_type: type of publication on zenodo
-- related_identifier: DOI of the Book of Abstracts | If poster presentation: DOI of the poster presentation
 - title: title of contribution
 - upload_type: type of upload
 - conceptdoi: persistent identifier of all versions of a publication (points to the earliest version)
 - files: files that are part of an individual publication
-- format: format of presentation at the conference
+- language: language of the text
-- xml_id: Identifier of a contribution in XML-file

-# Documentation package_poster_DHd2022.csv
+# Documentation DH2023_poster.csv

 - access_right: defines the rights for accessing the publication
 - communities: identifier of communities to which the contribution is assigned on zenodo